 On September 26, 2024, the Irish Data Protection Commission (DPC) imposed a fine of 91 million euros on Meta Platforms Ireland Limited (MPIL).

 In March 2019, MPIL informed the DPC that passwords of social media users were inadvertently stored in plain text.
 The passwords were neither encrypted nor otherwise cryptographically protected.
-Unauthorized third parties did not have access to the passwords.
+Unauthorized Third did not have access to the passwords.

 The incident triggered an investigation by the DPC.
-This focused on the question of whether MPIL had taken appropriate security precautions when processing user passwords and whether the company had complied with its obligations under the GDPR, in particular with regard to the documentation and reporting of data breaches.
+This focused on the question of whether MPIL was involved in the Processing of user passwords and whether the company had taken appropriate security precautions to fulfill its obligations under the GDPR in particular with regard to the Documentation and reporting of data breaches.

-The DPC's investigation revealed several violations of the GDPR:
+The DPC investigation revealed several violations of the GDPR:

 - Article 33(1) GDPR - MPIL did not immediately inform the DPC about the data breach in connection with the storage of user passwords in plain text.